Practicing Tackling without Live Contact Situations

 - It allows kids to get lots of reps all year round

 Tackling is an important part of football and all kids need to know how to properly tackle.
-Even so, kids don’t need excessive amounts of time practicing full contact.
-Rather, the majority of training time should be spent on technique, which builds the skills and reps that athletes need.
+Even so, kids don’t need excessive amounts of time practicing tackle football.
+Rather, the majority of training time should be spent on tackle techniques, which builds the skills and reps that athletes need.
 When this training is done effectively and paired with some limited full-contact practice each week, kids will have the skills and confidence to safely and effectively tackle on game day.